 Located in Chiyoda, this hotel is within a 15-minute walk of Mitsukoshi and Kabuki-za Theatre.
 Tokyo Imperial Palace and …More

-Located in Chuo, this boutique hotel is within a 5-minute walk of Mitsukoshi and Kabuki-za Theatre.
-Tokyo Imperial Palace and …More
+Located in Chuo, this hotel is within a 10-minute walk of Kabuki-za Theatre and Tsukiji Fish Market.
+Tokyo Imperial Palace …More

 High on opulence and popularity, Ginza was one of the city's first districts to implement Western-style brick buildings and gas lamps.
 Set in the heart of the city, it is the place for those who don't mind crowds, and serious spenders.
 But it takes very little to see Asia's largest fish market, a traditional kabuki play, or the latest gadgets at the Sony building.